Caring for shoreland lawns and gardens

 Excessive application of fertilizers has the potential for ground and surface water contamination.
 This can be avoided by the following practices:

-- Make split applications of the total amount of nutrient required; this would include "side-dressing" nitrogen-loving crops, such as sweet corn, vine crops, and the cabbage family.
+- Make split applications of the total amount of nutrient required.
+This includes "side-dressing" nitrogen-loving crops, such as sweet corn, vine crops and the cabbage family.

 - Use organic fertilizers if available and practical; these include well-rotted manures and compost.

-- Vegetable wastes, such as corn husks, pea pods, or other plant material, should never be deposited in the water.
+- Vegetable wastes should never be deposited in the water.
+These include items such as corn husks, pea pods or other plant material.
 Compost these materials instead and apply to garden soil.

 Yard waste disposal

-Yard waste, including leaves, grass clippings, fruit and vegetable wastes, and woody materials, should never be allowed to enter the water.
-These materials contain phosphorus and may contribute to degradation of surface water quality.
+Yard waste should never be allowed to enter the water.
+Yard waste includes leaves, grass clippings, fruit and vegetable wastes, and woody materials.
+These materials contain phosphorus and may pollute surface water.